PuguangNie/puguangnie.github.io/_pages/about.md

 I obtained my PhD in Econometrics and Statistics from Monash University in 2023.

-My research interest includes applied Econometrics, Bayesian Statistics and computational statistics.
+My research interest includes Applied Econometrics, Bayesian Statistics and Computational Statistics.

 You can find my CV here: [](.../assets/CV_Puguang Nie.pdf)